kvokka/getting-started/docs/README.md

    and in return sometimes I got some date from 2024, sometimes from 2023.
    I understand that it's the part of "cheap", pool for poor, but my frustration here is going only from the fact that it's implicit and hidden.

+24. My subscription to Cursor is expired on the pretty exiting spot.
+It seems that I found the root of the evil - it's my love to the numbered lists and Claude's intent to cut the corners.
+When it have the number on the list it literally knows that it's a structured text and there an option to jump.
+   But appears, that that's the catch.
+When I went over `Plandex` system prompts I didn't realise why they were prohibited that badly, and now got it hard way.

+25. Also, if there is an option to skip some steps in the bullets, then Claude might do that, regardless all the instructions it has.
+He could be directly and pretty straightforwardly, ruled not to do that, but it still does.
+Then say "sorry, have no idea how it happened, all the instructions were clear, but I just skipped them".